 District 11 – HVAC deficiencies as well as carpet needs, parking lot, siding, drapes and curtains are concerns at this facility.
 This facility is in need of expansion or relocation to a larger facility to meet the departmental space needs.

-District 12 – Indoor range problems at this facility.
-Many changes have been made to this evidence facility.
+District 12 – There are current water infiltration concerns at this facility that may require groundwork, tiling, water flow studies, etc. Numerous changes have been made to the evidence storage room.
 This room contains evidence for all the divisions.
 Plans have been made to increase the size of the evidence room to adequately meet the needs and comply with CALEA Standards.
 Improvements have been placed on hold pending DAS approval.

 District 13 – There are 1st level bathroom floor needs with replacement as the best option.
 Floor concerns with cracked tiles are a concern.
 Additional facility concerns are with the ceiling, paneling and drywall, etc. Plans have been discussed to add a room in the lower level to meet evidence requirements for all divisions.

-District 14 – This facility is on the ISP/DPS 5 Year Plan for replacement thru Capitol Requests.
-This facility does not meet the space and service needs of the department.
-It was constructed back in the mid-1960s.
-It should be relocated to a more accessible site for the public.
+District 14 – This facility is scheduled to be closed in April 2010.

 District 15 – This facility is on the ISP/DPS 5 Year Plan for replacement thru Capitol Requests.
 There are facility concerns with plumbing, electrical, HVAC, sewer, walls, floors, mold concerns, etc.

 District 15 continues to provide a challenge to the State Patrol on how to address the evidence security issues that are confronting us at that State Patrol facility.
 Currently we do not meet the CALEA standards for evidence security and will need to make some major reconfigurations of the lot and possibly relocate personnel.
+A proposal for the combining of

+District 15 along with ISP Fleet & Supply as well as ISP Communications

+have been looked at for future consideration.

-District 16 -DAS Issue as it is on Complex
+District 16 -DAS Issue as it is on Complex.

 Iowa State Patrol Fleet and Supply – Water infiltration from roof leakage is a concern.
 Currently working with DAS for replacing this roof this spring.

-Communications-JFHQ- This Communications Center has all new consoles and furniture installed.
-A chair committee has been formed to select a chair that will be bought for the Communications Centers.

-Communications-Atlantic- No Issues
+Communications-JFHQ- In 2008 a Staff inspection was completed.
+A committee was formed to identify a replacement chair to be used in all Communication Centers.
+In 2009 27 chairs were purchased.
+The conference room was completed with a new table, chairs and new lighting.

+Communications-Atlantic- Embassy switch is installed pending approval of the use of circuits.

-Communications- Cedar Falls-Embassy switch had been tied into JFHQ
+Communications- Cedar Falls-Embassy switch is installed and is tied into JFHQ.

 Communications-Cedar Rapids- New flooring, new consoles and new furniture.

-Communications-Storm Lake- Embassy switch had been tied into JFHQ

-Communications-Fairfield- No Issues
+Communications-Storm Lake- In February 2009 the Midnight Shift radio traffic was rerouted to Des Moines.
+This allows for better day and night shift coverage.

+Communications-Fairfield- Embassy switch is installed pending approval of the use of circuits.

 Communications Technical Shop on 2nd Avenue- Discussions are in order on the movement of the Technical shops from 2nd Avenue to Supply.
-With the concerns on evidence at Post 15 and the need to have one place for officers to go for all of their cameras, computer, radio, Supplies and vehicle needs, this move should be given consideration.
+With the concerns on evidence at Post 15 and the need to have one place for officers to go for all of their cameras, computer, radio, supplies and vehicle needs, this move should be given consideration.

-Tower Sites ( 28 sites) There is a need to install fencing around all of our tower sites.
+Tower Sites (28 sites) There is a need to install fencing around all of our tower sites.
 The approximate cost of this would be $185,000.